CI-Problem-Visualizer/JenkinsEC2/README.md

 - Provision everything with `terraform apply` & take it down with `terraform destroy`.
 You can also use `./node_bounce.sh`.
 - Set up Jenkins on the EC2 instance with `./node_bootstrap.sh`.
+- Download the Jenkins CLI tool from the new Jenkins server using `./jenkins_cli_download.sh`.
 - Create the initial Jenkins user according to the credentials in `jenkins_creds.txt` by using `./jenkins_create_user.py`
 - Run `./jenkins_install_plugins.sh` to install the required Jenkins plugins.
   The downloads can be flaky, so you may have to ctrl-C the script and re-run it, maybe even more than once.
 Eventually though it'll make it to the end.
-- Once all the plugins are installed, go to the update center (`jenkins_install_plugins.sh` will print out a link to it at the start of script execution), and check the box at the bottom which says that it will make Jenkins restart.
+- Once Jenkins has installed all the plugins, go to the update center (`jenkins_install_plugins.sh` will print out a link to it at the start of script execution), and check the box at the bottom which says it'll make Jenkins restart.
 This should then immediately cause Jenkins to begin restarting.
 The restart should not take long at all, just a few seconds.
-- Run `./jenkins_create_job.sh` to create the CodeSpyGlass pipeline job.
-- Set up the global pipeline library by running `./jenkins_create_library.py`.
 - Get the EC2 IP address using `./node_ip.sh` and go there in the browser to port 8080, to finish the Jenkins setup.
 - When asked which plugins to install choose "Choose my own plugins", and then